MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 ## Generating an application binary package

-First you have to package your application into a binary file for release.
+First you must package your application into a binary file for release.
 You can create this file manually, or use [App Center Build](../build/index.md).
 You can configure Build to distribute automatically in the build configuration of a branch.

 The following sections explain how to create the files for all app types App Center supports for distribution.